accorddeveloper/MIGS-payment-gateway-MVC5/README.md

-# MIGS payment gateway MVC5
+# MIGS payment gateway for MVC5

 An example of Mastercards MIGS payemnt gateway using Asp.Net MVC5.